Berg0162/Zwift-Control/README.md

 <br clear="left">
 <b>PullDOWN</b><br>
 Connect a button at one side to the GPIO pin of your choice <b>and</b> to ground with a 10kOhm resistor.
 The other button side is connected to Vcc.
 When the button is pushed/closed the GPIO pin will go to logical HIGH.<br>

+- Mount the buttons on top of the pod (project container) that houses the board and LiPo battery
+- wire the buttons and attach them to your handlebar where you can reach them quickly